zippy345/dsc-v3-tableau-visualizations-lab/README.md

 * Create a customized time series plot in Tableau

 ## Visualizing Profits
 Suppose you want to create a visualization that will communicate which kinds of products yield the most profits.
-A bar chart is great choice for conveying this kind of information.
+A bar chart is a great choice for conveying this kind of information.
 In previous lessons, we created a simple bar chart and demonstrated how to use Tableau's functionality to customize it.
 Now, it's your turn to create a bar chart.

 ### Connect to a Data Source and Launch the Tableau workspace
 1. Launch Tableau and use the Connect pane on the Start page to connect to the Super Store Sales data set.